-With the stock market performance being as sluggish as it has been, it’s easy for us to think about not investing at all and keeping all our money in cash.
-I remember a year ago this time, personal finance bloggers all over the world were blogging about their success in the stock market, encouraging everyone to keep investing and talking about the out performance of the S&P 500 to any other asset class over any 20-year period.
+With the stock market struggling, it’s easy for us to think about not investing at all and keeping all our money in cash.
+I remember a year ago when personal finance bloggers all over the world were blogging about their success in the stock market, encouraging everyone to keep investing and talking about how stocks are the best performing asset class over any 20-year period.
 These days however, no one really shares their stories anymore.

 So what now?
-The Dow Jones Industrial Average is down roughly 15% this year so do we just stop investing?
+Do we just stop investing?
 What about our automatic contributions like 401ks and IRAs?

-Since there are only three possible ways to handle this, let’s talk about all of them here:
+Since there are only three possible answers to this question, let’s talk about all of them here:

 Staying Steady